 [Section 16I inserted by No. 1 of 2005 s.
 4.]

 16J.
-Power of Commissioners to modify boundaries of districts
+District boundaries etc., Commissioners may modify etc.

 In the exercise of the powers conferred on the Commissioners by this Part, the boundaries of the districts may be modified by the Commissioners by excising portions from them, or by adding other portions to them and the districts may be designated and redesignated.